 The biosphere reserve

-What is a biosphere reserve?
+What is a biosphere region?

 « Since receiving international designation, the Manicouagan-Uapishka Biosphere Reserve has demonstrated innovation and empowerment to mobilize partnerships: It has become an inspiring model for the entire world network. »